AniketDev7/nextjs-starter-one/README.md

 About Contentstack: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.

-About this project: Create a professional website using Next.js and Contentstack..
+About this project: Create a professional website using Next.js and Contentstack.

 ## Live Demo